ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 {: .no_toc}
 Direct identifiers are pieces of information that will immediately re-identify a participant.
 This type of information <b>must</b> be removed from any published dataset.
 You also want to consider removing direct identifiers when sharing data within the research group.

-Here are 15 direct identifiers compiled by Rod & Thompson (2023) in their textbook chapter:
+Here are 15 direct identifiers compiled by Rod & Thompson (2023):
 * Full or partial names or initials
 * Dates linked to individuals, such as birth, graduation, or hospitalization (year alone or month alone may be acceptable)
 * Full or partial addresses (large units of geography, such as city, fall under indirect identifiers and need to be reviewed)